Print Results

 How does an employer report a new employee hire to their state?

 Find your state’s new hire reporting info in our free Payroll Resources under the new hire section.
+Learn about hiring requirements and more in this guide about using an Employer of Record (EOR).

 What are state withholding forms?